 Some state exemptions and rules missing from non-updated software.
 Business tax prep interface isn’t intuitive.
 Issues with printer compatibility.

+Variety of options offered for varying types of businesses.
 Offers business tax prep products for sole proprietors, partnerships, C and S corporations, all at the same price.
-New “freelancers” product added for 2017 tax year.
-Chat and phone support are included.
+New “freelancers” product added for 2019 tax year.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.